pranaypk46/PowerBI-Data-Visualization-/README.md

 # PowerBI-Data-Visualization-

+Tools used
-tools used Power Bi (Data Visualization)
+Power Bi (Data Visualization)

 [Problem statement]
 Client business is growing and  is having issues with his insights having excel files and with his sales team who gives large volumes of excel sheets .
 He just wants some quick visual with  that he understand what is going on business.